This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, combine the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
-Whisk them together thoroughly.
-After mixing, taste the mixture and add a pinch of salt if you think it's needed.
+• Mix the Ingredients: In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
+Taste and add a pinch of salt if needed.

-• Cover or pour into a small container and store in the refrigerator until ready to use.
+• Chill: Cover or transfer to a small container and refrigerate until ready to use.

 Notes

-Fresh Herbs: Swap dried herbs with 1 teaspoon of finely chopped parsley and 1/4 teaspoon of finely chopped dill.
-Adjust the quantity to suit your taste for a fresher herb flavor.
+• Using Fresh Herbs: Replace dried herbs with 1 teaspoon of finely chopped parsley and 1/4 teaspoon of finely chopped dill.
+Adjust to taste for a fresher flavor.

 Nutrition